projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

    :align: center
    :name: communication-vuart

-COM port configurations for Post-Launched VMs
+COM Port Configurations for Post-Launched VMs
 =============================================

 For a post-launched VM, the ``acrn-dm`` cmdline also provides a COM port configuration: